pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/DRAFT2025-03-09-sf-syrup.md

 - Transfer to a mason jar, and let cool at room temperature uncovered for an hour.
 Put the lid on the jar, and store at room temperature for up to a week.
 Wait at least 1 day before using so it can thicken

 - This recipe yields about 18 tbsp (360 g) of syrup, or a little over a cup (1 cup = 320 g).
 You can use this as a substitution for maple syrup or honey at a 1:1 ratio by both weight and volume

+- <center></center><i>Note</i>:<b></b> If you're having the recipe to make half the syrup, you need to simmer for less time.
+Cooking for the same amount of time with half the water will boil off too much liquid, making the syrup too thick (I leaned this lesson the hard way)
 ---